Calories Burned Box Jumps in Dallas, TX

 = 8 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 8 for box jumps is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Dallas's average temperature of 65°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Dallas's average temperature of 65°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Box jumps are a plyometric exercise where you explosively jump from the ground onto an elevated platform (box) and then step or jump back down.
 This movement develops explosive lower body power, fast-twitch muscle fibers, and cardiovascular conditioning simultaneously.
 Box jumps are a cornerstone of athletic training programs because they improve vertical leap, sprint speed, and overall leg power.
 The exercise also burns significant calories due to the high muscular demand of repeated explosive movements.